 Our policies and proposals on care for the environment and the de-carbonisation of our economy goes far further than those of any other party.
 We have very ambitious plans and yes they will require a huge investment, both in terms of finance and resources.

 But the existential threat to all of us from climate collapse demands urgent and ambitious action.
-We have 10 years to deal with these issues before we could be at a tipping point.
+We have less than 10 years to deal with these issues before we could be at a tipping point.
 If that happens, whatever we do won’t be enough.